Check out these 13 Texas family road trips and start packing!

 13 Texas Family Road Trips To Take In 2022

 A Texas road trip always includes a trip to a Buc-ee’s, right?
 They have cheaper gas, clean restrooms, and a lot of nuggets.
-I live five minutes to one, but I still find myself stopping at one, like to one in Ennis.
+I live five minutes from one, but I still find myself stopping at them, like the one in Ennis.

 1. Pearland, Texas